The signs first appeared in 2012.

 But who, and why?

-The answer strolled into the Walmart Supercenter near 180th and Center Streets last week.
+The answer strolled into the Walmart Supercenter near 180th Street and West Center Road last week.
 He arrived wearing a lived-in polo shirt, shorts and sandals and carried a beige tote bag over his shoulder.
-He made his way through the store, affixing a couple of hang tags on items along the way, including the store’s own fire extinguisher.
+He made his way through the store, affixing a couple of hang tags on items along the way, including the store's own fire extinguisher.

 He stopped at one of the store's main intersections and looked around for something.